Distributionally Robust Self Paced Curriculum Reinforcement Learning: Method

-With this model, the expectation \(\mathbb{E}_{p(\epsilon|\nu)}[V_{\text{robust}}]\) simplifies to \(V_{\text{robust}}(\theta; \nu)\).
-Additionally, the KL-divergence terms are not suitable for the Dirac delta functions, so we use the Euclidean distance between \(\epsilon\) and \(\epsilon_{\text{budget}}\) as an approximation.
-This transforms the distributional optimization problem into an equivalent optimization over the point-wise curriculum parameter.
-Thus, our curriculum learning optimization problem reduces to maximizing a constrained scalar objective using the current uncertainty radius:
+Absorbing the constant \(\frac{1}{2\sigma^2}\) into the pacing parameter \(\alpha\), we obtain a squared Euclidean penalty term \(\alpha(\nu - \epsilon_{\text{budget}})^2\).
+By the Dirac delta definition and our use of the pointwise parameterization, we can replace \(\nu\) with \(\epsilon\).
+This transforms the distributional optimization problem into an equivalent optimization over the point-wise curriculum parameter, reducing our curriculum learning problem to